dingzj/ups-ruby/README.md

 ## Running the tests

 After installing dependencies with `bundle install`, you can run the unit tests using `rake`.

+## Updates
+* Added options to pay with 3rd party
+* Added options to add reference information on the package

 ## Contributers